The principal W-algebra of $\mathfrak{psl}_{2|2}$: Computing the principal W-algebra

 \section{Computing the principal W-algebra}

-In this \lcnamecref{sec:principal}, we introduce the principal W-algebras associated to the simple complex Lie superalgebra $\psl$.
+In this section, we introduce the principal W-algebras associated to the simple complex Lie superalgebra \smash{$\psl$}.
 For this, we follow the seminal work of Kac, Roan and Wakimoto \cite{KacQua03} to identify generators and compute their defining \opes\ explicitly.

-\subsection{The Lie superalgebra $\psl$}
+\subsection{The Lie superalgebra $\boldsymbol{\psl}$}

-Recall that $\SLSA{sl}{2}{2}$ is the Lie superalgebra whose elements are the endomorphisms of the $\ZZ_2$-graded vector superspace $\CC^{2\vert2}$ with zero supertrace.
-The quotient of this superalgebra by the ideal spanned by the identity matrix is denoted by $\psl$.
+Recall that \smash{$\SLSA{sl}{2}{2}$} is the Lie superalgebra whose elements are the endomorphisms of the $\ZZ_2$-graded vector superspace \smash{$\CC^{2\vert2}$} with zero supertrace.
+The quotient of this superalgebra by the ideal spanned by the identity matrix is denoted by \smash{$\psl$}.
 Let $E_{ij}$, $i,j=1,\dots,4$, denote the $4\times4$ matrix whose $(i,j)$-th entry is $1$ and whose other entries are $0$.
-We fix a basis of $\psl$ as follows, indicating parity and understanding that each $E_{ij}$ is implicitly replaced by its image in the quotient:
+We fix a basis of \smash{$\psl$} as follows, indicating parity and understanding that each $E_{ij}$ is implicitly replaced by its image in the quotient\looseness=-1

-Here are some useful facts about $\psl$ and the basis that we have chosen: \begin{itemize} \item The even subalgebra is isomorphic to $\sltwo \oplus \sltwo$.
-Both $\set{E^1,H^1,F^1}$ and $\set{E^2,H^2,F^2}$ are $\sltwo$-bases. \item The four odd elements labelled with an $e$ span a copy of the tensor product of two fundamental $\sltwo$-modules.
+Here are some useful facts about \smash{$\psl$} and the basis that we have chosen: \begin{itemize}\itemsep=0pt \item The even subalgebra is isomorphic to $\sltwo \oplus \sltwo$.
+Both $\big\{ E^1,H^1,F^1\big\}$ and $\big\{ E^2,H^2,F^2\big\}$ are $\sltwo$-bases. \item The four odd elements labelled with an $e$ span a copy of the tensor product of two fundamental $\sltwo$-modules.
 The signs in \eqref{eq:pslbasis} ensure that the actions of the $E^i$ and $F^i$, $i=1,2$, just exchange the $i$-th $\pm$ index.
-For example,

-\item The previous property also holds for the odd elements labelled with an $f$. \item The odd roots have multiplicity $2$.
-The corresponding root vectors are nilpotent: $\acomm{e^{\pm\pm}}{e^{\pm\pm}} = \acomm{f^{\pm\pm}}{f^{\pm\pm}} = 0$.
-(Here and throughout, $\comm{\cdot}{\cdot}$ denotes a Lie superbracket, modelled on the anticommutator if both elements are odd and on the commutator if both elements are even or one is even and one odd.) \item In fact, the odd elements labelled by an $e$ all anticommute with one another.
+For example, $ F^1 e^{++} = e^{-+}$ and $ E^2 e^{+-} = e^{++}$. \item The previous property also holds for the odd elements labelled with an $f$. \item The odd roots have multiplicity $2$.
+The corresponding root vectors are nilpotent: $\big\lbrack e^{\pm\pm},e^{\pm\pm}\big\rbrack = \big\lbrack f^{\pm\pm},f^{\pm\pm}\big\rbrack = 0$.
+(Here and throughout, $\comm{\cdot}{\cdot}$ denotes a Lie superbracket, modelled on the anticommutator if both elements are odd and on the commutator if at least one element is even.) \item In fact, the odd elements labelled by an $e$ all anticommute with one another.
 The same is true for the odd elements labelled by an $f$. \item The nonzero anticommutators are as follows:

-\item The Killing form is identically zero, but the supertrace form in the defining representation \eqref{eq:pslbasis} is supersymmetric and nondegenerate.
+\item The Killing form is identically zero, but the supertrace form in the defining representation~\eqref{eq:pslbasis} is supersymmetric and nondegenerate.
 The nonzero entries of this supertrace form are as follows: